 Bakersfield, CA Audit Appeals and Litigation Attorney

 No business or individual is eager to be chosen for tax auditing – or to pay the resulting interest, penalties, or tax assessments.
-Fortunately, state and federal tax procedures provide platforms for taxpayers to challenge audit outcomes which are incorrect, inappropriate, or overstep the bounds of the law.
+Fortunately, California state and federal tax procedures provide platforms for taxpayers to challenge audit outcomes that are incorrect, inappropriate, or overstep the bounds of the law.
 If you, your spouse, or your business wishes to dispute the results of a tax audit in Bakersfield, CA, the Tax Law Office of David W. Klasing can help.
 Whether you aim to negotiate a favorable compromise or challenge the tax authority head-on, we can build an effective strategy to fight for your goals while mitigating your losses.

 Bakersfield, CA Audit Appeals and Litigation Lawyers for Businesses and Individuals